-For a list of previous Huyck Research Grant Recipients, follow the link below
+For a list of recent Huyck Research Grant recipients, follow the link below.

 Previous Huyck Grant Recipients